 Group sizes range from 10-16 people.
 Trained leaders help facilitate each group.
 A typical gathering lasts an hour and a half.

 When and where do Community Groups meet?Nick Canazzi2021-05-27T15:03:21-07:00

 Community Groups meet during the school year in trimesters, taking an extended break during the holiday season and again at Easter.
 Typically three 10-week trimesters kick off in the fall, winter and spring.

-Our fall session for Community Groups will begin the week of Sep 19 and will end the week of Nov 14.
+Spring 2022 Our spring session will begin the week of April 10th and will end the week of May 22nd.
 We encourage you to sign up ASAP so we can find the right group for you.